Thermodynamical and spectral phase transition for local diffeomorphisms in the circle: Preliminary

 Every expanding dynamics is expansive.
 In fact, every expanding dynamics defined on a connected domain will be expansive and topologically exact.

 An example of expanding dynamics are the $d$-adic transformations or \textbf{Bernoulli maps}: for a given $d\in N$ define

-These maps are conjugate to the full \textit{Bernoulli shifts} $\sigma_d $ of $d$ symbols, which are the models for chaotic dynamics.
 Remember that two maps $f: X \to X$ and $g: Y \to Y$ are \textbf{conjugate} if there exists a homeomorphism $h:X\to Y$ such that $g\circ h=h \circ f$.
 Expansiveness, topological exactness and transitivity are in fact \textbf{topologically invariant}, that is, if a map is conjugate to another map with either of these properties then it also does.
 However, a conjugate of an expanding map need not be expanding as well.
 An example of that are the Manneville-Pomeau maps $f_\alpha:[0,1]\to[0,1]$:

 which are topologically exact, expansive but not expanding maps.
 Since $f_\alpha(0)=0$ is an \textit{indifferent fixed point}, that is $Df_\alpha(0)=1$.

 \